 Familiar faces are especially powerful in creating trust, since we’ve evolved to trust people we know and be wary of those we don’t.
 This is why advertisers use spokespeople and celebrity endorsements as often as they do.
 Our eyes are drawn to faces we recognize, and we instinctively believe a face or voice we’re familiar with.

 In a crowded, noisy marketplace, this familiarity helps to get a brand noticed — and trusted.
 And we buy from brands we trust.

 We can also draw upon research on cognitive fluency, which is the feeling of mental effort needed to complete a task.
 Fluency is the term for the subtle way our brains create efficiency in our thinking, making certain things feel effortless.
 As we make decisions about which tasks we’ll do throughout the day, those decisions are subconsciously guided by how easy or difficult we think those tasks will be.
-We tend to choose easy tasks and avoid difficult ones.
-When we encounter familiar brands, they require less mental work, so they feel easy to us — and we tend to gravitate toward them.
+We tend to choose easy tasks and avoid difficult or risky ones.
+When we encounter familiar brands, they require less mental work and present less risk, so they feel easy to us — and we gravitate toward them.

 Beyond brand consistency, general design and writing decisions can influence cognitive fluency as well.
 The easier we make our marketing to digest, the more our audience will tune into it and the more positively it will be judged.
 How do you know if your marketing is easy?
-For starters, it should incorporate clean design, conversational copywriting that’s free of jargon, super-legible fonts, and a website layout that’s a snap to navigate.
+For starters, it should incorporate clean design, familiar language that’s free of jargon or internal-speak, super-legible fonts, and a website layout that’s a snap to navigate.

 What it all means for you